fkarg/fkarg.github.io/staged/longtermplans.md

 others, like checking for required visas, might create additional milestones - getting the required visas.

-Sub-goals should be achieveable within a few days at most.
+Sub-goals should be achievable within a few days at most.
 It's okay if they only need a few minutes - as long as they are conceptually enclosed.
 (Sometimes there are sub-goals of sub-goals, that's ok too!)